 How Long Should You Meditate For?

-At some point during these first 2 weeks, you’ll find that you want meditate beyond the 5 minute signal.
-That’s great and by all means keep meditating for as long as you wish.
+At some point during these first 2 weeks, you’ll find that you want to meditate beyond the 5-minute signal.
+That’s great and by all means, keep meditating for as long as you wish.
 Don’t feel a need to set a goal.
 Just allow yourself to meditate for as long as you wish.

-c.
-There will be days when you just can’t get into a meditate state.
+- There will be days when you just can’t get into a meditative state.
 Don’t fight it.
 Just return to meditation sometime later in the day.

-d.
-If you really struggle with the 15 minute time limit, set a goal of only meditating for 5 minutes for the first few days, extend this to 10 minutes after a few days, and then extend to 15 a few days after this.
+- If you really struggle with the 15-minute time limit, set a goal of only meditating for 5 minutes for the first few days, extend this to 10 minutes after a few days, and then extend to 15 a few days after this.

-The benefits of daily meditation is enormous.
-Think of this like going to the gym, starting a diet, or learning a foreign language.
+The benefits of daily meditation are enormous.
+Think of this as going to the gym, starting a diet, or learning a foreign language.
 The more work you put into this, the more benefits there will be.